lauringlab/COVID19SequenceCompile/README.md

 #### Checking Sample ID Naming

 The checking_sampleids.py code compares the sample id's listed in the plate map file to the sample ids's listed in the associated FASTA file for a single plate.
 This code was introduced in order to catch instances where the FASTA file may have been named incorrectly.
+When checking samples between platemap and FASTA files for Illumina runs there will be missing samples from the FASTA file as the Illumina sequencing machines have a minimum cutoff for producing FASTA files.

 #### Creating FASTA file for GISAID upload